o3numa/Class---CON-LAB/README.md

-This is the Repository where I will have my code from connections lab class.
-Fall '25 Week 1 - I made a webpage
+This is the Repository where I will have my code from Connections Lab .
+Fall '25 Week 0 - Made a webpage
+Week 1 - Drew wireframes for & made a site around the Website Prompt: A musical referee website for drummers & YouTube singers